symfony/symfony-docs/reference/constraints/Choice.rst

     }

 .. versionadded:: 3.2
-    As of 3.2 the callback no longer needs to be static.
+    As of Symfony 3.2 the callback no longer needs to be static.

 You can pass the name of this method to the `callback`_ option of the ``Choice`` constraint.